One South at The Plaza

 One South at The Plaza (formerly the Bank of America Plaza) is a 503 ft, 40-story skyscraper in Charlotte, North Carolina.
-It is the 7th tallest in the city.
+It is the 8th tallest in the city, and the city's tallest from 1974 to 1987.
 It contains 891,000 sqft of rentable area of which 75000 sqft of retail space, and the rest office space.
 On the ground floor is the Overstreet Mall, which connects to neighboring buildings via skybridges; located below-grade is the parking garage with space for 456 vehicles and leases a nearby five-level garage, providing 730 additional parking spaces.

 History

-The building site was sold in 3 transactions.
-The Redevelopment Commission, the prior owner of the 3-acre building site, in March 1971 agreed to sell it to Independence Square Associates in multiple transactions for a total of $1 million.
+The Redevelopment Commission, the prior owner of the 3-acre building site, in March 1971 agreed to sell it to Independence Square Associates in three transactions for a total of $1 million.
 Independence Square Associates was a joint venture between North Carolina National Bank and Crow, Carter, and Associates.
-The first parcel was 1-acre and it was sold to ISA in August 1972.
+The first parcel was 1-acre, and it was sold to ISA in August 1972.
 The second parcel was sold to ISA in late 1972.
 The final parcels were sold in May 1973.
-The site was originally between the business of the S.H.
+The three parcels were originally between the business of the S.H.
 Kress & CO building, Simpson Photo Service, and a Belk department store occupied a portion of the block the building was being built on.
-The construction cost was $40 million.
-North Carolina National Bank took out a $28 million loan from Metropolitan Life Insurance Company to cover construction costs for the tower and a 6-story 650 space parking structure.
+The original construction cost was $40 million.
+The client of the building, North Carolina National Bank, took out a $28 million loan from Metropolitan Life Insurance Company to cover construction costs for the tower and a 6-story 650 space parking structure.

 The tower was 1 of 3 buildings under construction or newly finished in Uptown at that time.
 These 3 also included the new Wachovia building and Southern National Center, the 3 added totaled 1,400,000 sqft of office space.
 At this point in Charlotte history, it was the biggest office building boom.
 However, developers were optimist that the new supply would be quickly occupied.
-Don Browning, general manager of Independence Square Associates stated this about his optimism about the market's ability to fill the office space in the building prior to its opening "If it continues the way it's been going, it will be more than 100 percent leased".
+Don Browning, general manager of Independence Square Associates, stated this about his optimism about the market's ability to fill the office space in the building prior to its opening "If it continues the way it's been going, it will be more than 100 percent leased".
 This construction boom increased office space in Uptown from 2,300,000 sqft in 1969 to 7,000,000 sqft in 1974 at a development cost of $164.4 million.